zekus/chef_for_rails_omakase/README.md

 # Chef recipes

+## IMPORTANT: before you start

+Along the code in this repo you'll se references to "your_app".
+Please, customise it with a proper name everywhere.

 ## What it does

 Basically, they setup the server completely, from the most basic packages to the configuration of iptables.